osg-htc/user-documentation/documentation/PATh/htc_workloads/using_data/data-transfer.md

 > a directory structure with unique names to
 > ensure you know what version of the file you are using within your job.

+Behind the scenes, the files in `/path-facility/data` are being distributed using a network called the [Open Science Data Federation](https://osg-htc.org/services/osdf.html) (or OSDF), which is why you'll see that acronym in the commands and variables below.

 ### Input Files from `/path-facility/data`

-To transfer input files from `/path-facility/data`, use the `stash:///` plugin syntax as part of the `transfer_input_files` submit file option.
+To transfer input files from `/path-facility/data`, use the `osdf:///` plugin syntax as part of the `transfer_input_files` submit file option.

 Some examples:

 * Transferring one file from `/path-facility/data`

-		transfer_input_files = stash:///path-facility/data/<username>/InFile.txt
+		transfer_input_files = osdf:///path-facility/data/<username>/InFile.txt

 * When using multiple files from `/path-facility/data`, it can be useful to use HTCondor submit file variables to make your list of files more readable:

-		# Define a variable (example: STASH_LOCATION) equal to the
+		# Define a variable (example: OSDF_LOCATION) equal to the
 		# path you would like files transferred to, and call this
 		# variable using $(variable)
-		STASH_LOCATION = stash:///path-facility/data/<username>
+		OSDF_LOCATION = osdf:///path-facility/data/<username>
-		transfer_input_files = $(STASH_LOCATION)/InputFile.txt, $(STASH_LOCATION)/database.sql
+		transfer_input_files = $(OSDF_LOCATION)/InputFile.txt, $(OSDF_LOCATION)/database.sql

 ### Output Files to `/path-facility/data`

-If you would like a job to transfer a large file back to your `/path-facility/data` directory, in your HTCondor submit file, use the same `stash:///` plugin syntax as for input files, but with the HTCondor `transfer_output_remaps` submit file option.
+If you would like a job to transfer a large file back to your `/path-facility/data` directory, in your HTCondor submit file, use the same `osdf:///` plugin syntax as for input files, but with the HTCondor `transfer_output_remaps` submit file option.
 When transferring multiple files back to `/path-facility/data` in this way, you will separate the different files/remaps with a semi-colon.